kreuzhofer/azurearmvmcloningwithazurefunctions/README.md

 You may create a new Resource Group and a new App Service Plan, if you haven't already done so.
 Click "Create".
 Visual Studio will automatically deploy your WebApp.

+#### WebApp Configuration
+Copy an access key and paste it into your WebApp's configuration.
+Find your storage account's connection string under <your-storage-account-name> -> Access Keys.
+You can find the WebApp's configuration under <your-WebApp-Name> -> Application settings.
+Paste it into the Value textbox under "App settings", then save the configuration.

 #### Deployment using alternative techniques
 This sample uses Visual Studio to deploy the WebApp.
 You can find further instructions on how to deploy WebApps by other means [here](https://docs.microsoft.com/en-us/azure/app-service-web/web-sites-deploy).